ValdasK/gitlab-auth/README.md

 # gitlab-auth
-Simple Gitlab Oauth wrapper to receive user data.
+Simple Gitlab Oauth wrapper to receive user information, such as email.

-The main purpose of this package is to authenticate users in your application using Gitlab application.
+The main purpose of this package is to retrieve user info from Gitlab, simplifying user login and registration proccess.

 ## Quick use